Sferratore/BookCatalogue/README.md

 _VideogameExercise_ : VideogameExercise is an exercise which simulates the interaction of a user and an admin with a videogame system.
 TO COMPLETE

+# Java Spring
+The "Spring" folder contains exercises which revolve around the Java Spring Boot framework.
+The starting point of project directory tree is generated using: https://start.spring.io/ .

+*_HelloWorld_* : Write a program using Spring which returns "Hello, world!" when a GET call is done on "/hello".
+Generate the project with Spring Initializr adding as dependencies "Spring Boot DevTools" and "Spring Web".
+To see the result of the program, after executing it with *mvn spring-boot:run*